 Autumn is a beautiful time in St. Louis, with vibrant gold, crimson and burnt sienna leaves painting the landscape.
 Unfortunately, it’s not always the most enjoyable season for allergy sufferers.
 Allergy symptoms can keep you awake at night with your body’s immune system responding to allergens and disrupting other body systems, including the one that’s set up to regulate your sleep.
-Here are some strategies to minimize your body’s reaction to allergens so you can sleep better during allergy season.
+Here are some strategies for sleeping better during allergy season.

 It’s also helpful to use nasal saline sprays throughout the day and at night before bed.
 However, avoid using vasoconstricting nose sprays, like Afrin, on a daily basis as they are addictive if used for more than three days.